alire-project/alire/testsuite/README.md

 =====================

 This directory intends to host a comprehensive testsuite for Alire/ALR as a library/tool.
-The testsuite framework currently requires a Python 3 interpreter with the [e3-testsuite](https://e3-testsuite.readthedocs.io) and [pexpect](https://pexpect.readthedocs.io) packages (from PyPI) installed.
+The testsuite framework currently requires a Python 3 interpreter with the [e3-testsuite](https://e3-testsuite.readthedocs.io) package (from PyPI) installed.

 You also must have [GNAT](https://www.gnu.org/software/gnat) and [GPRBuild](https://github.com/AdaCore/gprbuild) in your `PATH`.
 You can install